A Wasserstein perspective of Vanilla GANs: From Vanilla to Wasserstein and back

 \section{From Vanilla to Wasserstein and back}

-Our subsequent analysis builds on the following equivalence result between the Vanilla GAN distance and the Wasserstein distance with an additional $L^2$-penalty term on the discriminator. \begin{theorem} For $L>2$ and $B>0$ we have
+Our subsequent analysis builds on the following equivalence result between the Vanilla GAN distance and the Wasserstein distance with an additional $L^2$-penalty term on the discriminator. \begin{theorem} For $L>2$ and $B>0$ we have for probability measures $\P$ and $\mathbb{Q} $ on $\mathcal{X}$

 where $B^{\prime} = \log((1+e^B)/2).$ \end{theorem} \Cref{L2_penalty} reveals that the Vanilla GAN distance is indeed compatible with the Wasserstein distance and will allow us to prove rates of convergence of the Vanilla GAN with respect to the Wasserstein distance.
+In doing so, we need to investigate the consequences of the penalty term.
+An upper bound without the penalty term and independent of $B$ can be shown as in the proof of \Cref{equiv_fast}.
+For the lower bound, a similiar improvement cannot be expected in general as indicated in \Cref{bsp_lin}.
+However, the restriction to $\operatorname{Lip}(1,B^{\prime})$ has far less severe consequences than the corresponding restriction in the upper bound.

-In doing so, we need to consider the consequences of the penalty term.
-More precisely, we can deduce from \Cref{L2_penalty} that the Vanilla GAN distance is bounded from above and below by the Wasserstein distance or the squared Wasserstein distance, respectively.
+We can deduce from \Cref{L2_penalty} that the Vanilla GAN distance is bounded from above and below by the Wasserstein distance or the squared Wasserstein distance, respectively.